 Here are 10 things to know if you plan to attend:

 (1) The wrestling tournament is three days for the boys and one for the girls.
 The boys team championship competition is Thursday, with all three championship matches scheduled for 7 p.m.
-The boys individual tournament begins Friday with a first round, semifinals and wrestlebacks (bracket format where wrestlers who have lost to championship bracket winners remain in the tournament).
+The boys individual tournament begins Friday with the first round, semifinals and wrestlebacks (bracket format where wrestlers who have lost to championship bracket winners remain in the tournament).
 The individual championships are Saturday.

 (2) There is not yet a team wrestling championship for girls.
 The girls tournament is currently all individual and is a Saturday-only event.
 With eight competitors in each weight class (there are 13 weight classes), the girls quarterfinals and semifinals take place during Saturday’s first session starting at 8 a.m.
 The consolation, third-place and finals will be held in conjunction with the boys during the second session starting at 4 p.m.

-(3) According to the Minnesota State High School League and per National Federation of State High School Associations, all girls in the individual tournament must “make scratch weight”.
+(3) According to the Minnesota State High School League and per National Federation of State High School Associations, all girls in the individual tournament must “make scratch weight.”
 In other words, they must weigh at or just below the weight limit for their respective class.
 All boys in the individual tournament will be given a one-pound allowance for the first day of the individual tournament, and a two-pound allowance on the second day.

 (4) Simley and St. Michael-Albertville, the defending champions in Class 2A and 3A, are two of the most successful programs in the state.
 St. Michael-Albertville is chasing its 11th team title.
-Simley has won 16 overall, including six straight 2A championships.
+Simley has won 16 overall, including six consecutive 2A championships.